 Despite this concerted political, legal and judicial effort to improve the situation, there has not been a commensurate realisation of freedom and independence for people with disabilities.
 Unemployment for people with disabilities remains approximately twice that of the national average

 in the United States.
 Approximately three out of every four people registered blind in the US and UK are unemployed.
 Research in the UK found that 35% of blind people never leave home without assistance from another person: And, of those that do travel independently, half limit themselves to 2 or 3 routes that they know well.
 Similar levels of exclusion are seen for many other disability groups also; not all of which are visible.

 This is acquiring even greater urgency.
 As populations age, many more people are acquiring disabilities, but do not identify as a “person with a disability”.
 In countries with life expectancies of over 70 years of age, people spend 11.5% of their lifespan living with a disability.
 It is also of note that the Covid-19 pandemic has exacerbated the situation significantly, increasing social exclusion and unemployment for everyone, but for those with disabilities most of all.

 The benefits of independent travel for people with disabilities are considerable and if achieved will radically change the experience of millions of people around the world.
 The issue that presents itself is how to provide independent mobility and access to transport that makes the policy ambition possible.

-Waymap believe that the answer to this challenge lies technology solutions like ours as much as it lies in policy.
-Waymap are ready to partner with any venue and any city to provide with an accessible, integrated experience enabling step by step navigation instructions across buildings or transport infrastructure.
+Waymap believes that the answer to this challenge lies in technology solutions like ours, as much as it lies in the relevant policy.
+Waymap is ready to partner with any venue and any city to provide them with an accessible, integrated experience enabling step by step navigation instructions across buildings or transport infrastructure.
 It is only through technology developed by and alongside people with disabilities that we can fulfil thirty years of policy promises and open up access for all.